MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Implementation details

 \section{Implementation details}

-\paragraph{Framework and software stack.} Our implementation of MARS is built upon \textbf{ROLL} \citep{wang2025reinforcement}, a robust open-source codebase for reinforcement learning from LLM feedback.
+\paragraph{Framework and software stack.} Our implementation of MARSHAL is built upon ROLL~\citep{wang2025reinforcement}, a robust open-source codebase for post-training LLMs with reinforcement learning.
 ROLL's native support for agentic, multi-turn rollouts provided a strong foundation for our system.
-To achieve high performance, ROLL leverages vLLM for efficient inference during the rollout phase \citep{kwon2023efficient} and is built on Megatron-LM for distributed training \citep{megatron-lm}.
-All game environments were implemented using \textbf{OpenSpiel} \citep{LanctotEtAl2019OpenSpiel}, ensuring the correctness and standardization of game logic.
+To achieve high performance, ROLL leverages vLLM for efficient inference during the rollout phase~\citep{kwon2023efficient} and is built on Megatron-LM for distributed training~\citep{megatron-lm}.
+All game environments used in this work were implemented using OpenSpiel~\citep{LanctotEtAl2019OpenSpiel} and VS-Bench~\citep{xu2025vs}, ensuring the correctness and standardization of game logic.

-\paragraph{Training settings.} We use \textbf{Qwen-4B} as our base model for all experiments.
+\paragraph{Training settings.} We use Qwen-4B as our base model for all experiments reported in our main results.
 The training is conducted in a fully online manner, where self-play trajectories are immediately used for policy updates.
 Specialist agents are trained with a batch size of 128 trajectories, while the generalist agent uses a batch size of 384 (128 from each game).
 All models were trained for a total of 200 optimization steps.
-For optimization, we employ the Adam optimizer \citep{kingma2014adam} with a cosine annealing learning rate schedule, which warms up for 10 steps to a peak of $1 \times 10^{-6}$ before decaying.
+For optimization, we employ the Adam optimizer~\citep{kingma2014adam} with a cosine annealing learning rate schedule, which warms up for 10 steps to a peak of $1 \times 10^{-6}$ before gradually decaying to 0.

 \paragraph{Generation parameters.} During the self-play rollout phase, text is generated via nucleus sampling.
 We use a temperature of 0.6, a Top-P of 0.99, and a Top-K of 100.
 These parameters were selected to encourage a diverse yet coherent exploration of strategies.